 In memory of Mal Williams, a much loved friend and past President, this is awarded to a swimmer who has stepped outside of their comfort zone or shown persistence to accomplish something they haven’t done before.

 Life Membership is our most prestigious award and recognises the outstanding contribution of individual members to our club.
-Details of how to nominate someone for this prestigious award can be found here.
+Details of how to nominate someone for this prestigious award can be found in the Award of Life Membership.

 Life members are: